reduxjs/redux/docs/basics/Actions.md

 Other than `type`, the structure of an action object is really up to you.
 If you’re interested, check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions could be constructed.

 We’ll add one more action type to describe a user ticking off a todo as completed.
 We refer to a particular todo by `index` because we store them in an array.
-In a real app it is wiser to generate a unique ID every time something new is created.
+In a real app, it is wiser to generate a unique ID every time something new is created.

 ```js
 {